82deutschmark/Spy-Story1/README.md

 ## Overview

-This application allows users to generate interactive stories featuring images from the database.
+This application allows users to generate interactive stories featuring characters from the database.
 Users can select characters, customize story parameters, and make choices that affect the story's direction.

 ## Features